shane-kercheval/r-examples/examples/average-treatment-effects-regression/average_treatment_effects.md

     ##   0 0.7467071935 0.2527862209 0.0005065856
     ##   1 0.6572235536 0.3383259158 0.0044505306

-Now, we can control for `numhh` by including it in the model.
+Now, we can control for `numhh`, simply by including it in the model.

 ``` r
 model_simple <- lm(doc_any_12m ~ selected + numhh, data=P)